dmalawey/ScuttleTechGuide/README.md

 ## Thought Leadership

 * Linux is the largest open source project in history, and it's founders created [TheOpenSourceWay.org](https://www.theopensourceway.org) to guide other communities.
 Their publication called [The Open Source Way](https://www.theopensourceway.org/the_open_source_way-guidebook-2.0.html#_why_do_people_participate_in_open_source_communities) offers insights to how it all works.
-* The Open Source Hardware Foundation pushes to engage hardware development teams in open source.
+* The Open Source Hardware Association pushes to engage hardware development teams in open source.
 They have regular releases of their [State of Open Source Hardware](https://qr.scuttlerobot.org/g/58a4R641DBp), and this one is from 2021.

 ---